-This hearty bowl of comfort showcases earthy Italian sausage and plenty of veggies in a rich and savory broth, perfect for those cold winter nights.
+This hearty bowl of Sausage Minestrone Soup showcases earthy Italian sausage and plenty of veggies in a rich and savory broth, perfect for those cold winter nights.
 The best part of this easy minestrone soup is that it is ready in less than 40-minutes; pair it with some sourdough focaccia and you have the perfect mid-week meal!

 I don’t know about you, but I love soup season.
 As soon as the temperatures drop below 60 degrees, I have my Instant Pot working double time on homemade bone broth and my Dutch oven putting in the overtime hours with lots of delicious, warming, and nutritious soups.
 I know you will love this take on a simple and oh-so delicious minestrone soup.